 If you want to understand where your money is going, you need to track your spending.

 You can look at every individual purchase in turn, but it’s a lot easier to use spending tracker tools to help you spot trends.
 Does the majority of your food budget go toward groceries or restaurants?
-Do you keep signing up for new streaming services, and is it time to cut back?
+Do you keep signing up for new streaming services that you may not use in the long run?

-The more you know about the way you use money, the better prepared you are to make smart choices about budgeting, saving and long-term financial planning.
+The more you know about how you use money, the better prepared you are to make smart choices about budgeting, saving and long-term financial planning.

 Some people use apps like Mint or You Need a Budget (YNAB) to keep tabs on their spending habits.
-Other people use the budgeting tools that come with their credit cards.
-The Apple Card, for example, offers color-coded spending summaries designed to help you spot trends – and several major credit card issuers, including American Express, Chase, Capital One and Citi, give cardholders similar spending trackers and tools.
+Others use the budgeting tools that come with their credit cards.
+The Apple Card, for example, offers color-coded spending summaries designed to help you spot trends.
+Several major credit card issuers, including American Express, Chase, Capital One and Citi, give cardholders similar spending trackers and tools.

 How do each of these spending trackers stack up?
 What do major card issuers offer in terms of budgeting tools, and how can you use these charts, graphs and summaries to make savvy financial decisions?
 Let’s take a close look at how spend tracking tools can help you manage your money.